tommy-muckstack/catholic-mass-readings/docs/source/index.rst

     # To query for a range of masses (step how you want to):
     python -m catholic_mass_readings get-mass-range --start 2024-12-25 --end 2025-01-01 --step 7

-    ...Or saving to a file
+    #or saving to a file...

     # To get a mass for a particular date:
     python -m catholic_mass_readings get-mass --date 2024-12-25 --save mass.json